2020 Best Colleges & Universities for Animation

 Degree: BFA in Motion Picture Arts with an Animation and Digital Arts Concentration

-Home to the College of Motion Picture Arts, Florida State University has a 3-year program the 4-year degree focused on Animation and Digital Arts.
-Students learn the development and production of 3D Animation, as well as visual effects in live-action filmmaking.
+Home to the College of Motion Picture Arts, Florida State University has a 3-year program and a 4-year degree focused on Animation and Digital Arts.
+Students learn the development and production of 3D Animation and visual effects in live-action filmmaking.

 Laguna College of Art and Design, California